 \section{Tractable self-join-free queries}

 In this section we consider the case of "self-join-free" queries.
-We exhibit a condition named $\HP$ (for Polynomial-time Condition) and show that any "self-join-free query" $q$ satisfying $\HP$ is such that $\Cqk$ computes $\certain(q)$, where $k$ is the number of "atoms" in $q$.
-When $\HP$ fails, we will see that for all value of $k$, $\Cqk$ fails to compute $\certain(q)$ and moreover, $\certain(q)$ is \conp-hard.
+We exhibit a condition named $\HP$ (for Polynomial time Condition) and show that any "self-join-free query" $q$ satisfying $\HP$ is such that $\Cqk$ computes $\certain(q)$, where $k$ is the number of "atoms" in $q$.
+When $\HP$ fails, we will see that for all values of $k$, $\Cqk$ fails to compute $\certain(q)$ and moreover, $\certain(q)$ is \conp-hard.

 We start by defining \HP, which will require some extra definitions.
 Fix, for the rest of this section, a set $\Gamma$ of "primary key constraints".
 Let $D$ be a "database" and $r$ a "repair" of $D$.
 For a "fact" $u$ of $r$, and for an "equivalent" "fact" $v\simblock u$ from $D$, we denote by $r[u\to v]$ the "repair" obtained from $r$ by replacing the "fact" $u$ with $v$.